expo-dev/expositor/readme.md

 ## Issues

-If you find any bugs or have any questions, please file an issue on Github or send me a message.
+If you find any bugs or have any questions, please file an issue on Github or send a message to `expositor` at `fastmail.com`.

 ## Versions